SimonGoring/tilia-manual/docs/overview.rst

 ``````````````````````````````````````````````````````````````````````
 The Data Tab is the first panel you see when you create a new file.
 The Data tab will be the main location for the raw data collected at a site or collection unit within a site.

 The upper left cell of the Data tab indicates the type of data the spreadsheet is storing in the following rows (e.g., 'pollen', 'vertebrate fauna', 'diatoms').
-You can switch the data type by clicking on the dropdown button in the cell and selecting the appropriate data type.

-.. figure :: images/Data_tab_overview.png

-   Changing data types for the subsequent rows of the spreadsheet.

 The Data tab is organized in a Column/Row format, where rows represent variables and the columns are for each individual stratum or sample within the collection unit (e.g., there would be a row for *Pinus* pollen, with each column (starting with column H) representing depths within a sediment core).
 Additional information about the samples is stored in the first set of columns (A:G).